espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

         AT+BLESCAN=0    // stop scanning
-        AT+BLESCAN=1,3,1,"24:0A:C4:96:E6:88"  // start scanning, filter type is MAC address AT+BLESCAN=1,3,2,"ESP-AT"  // start scanning, filter type is device name
+        AT+BLESCAN=1,3,1,"24:0A:C4:96:E6:88"  // start scanning, filter type is MAC address AT+BLESCAN=1,3,2,"ESP-AT"  // start scanning, filter type is device name AT+BLESCAN=1,3,3,"FF01"  // start scanning, filter type is UUID AT+BLESCAN=1,3,4,-50  // start scanning, filter type is RSSI AT+BLESCAN=1,3,1,"24:0A:C4:96:E6:88",1  // start scanning, filter type is MAC address, perform duplicate check

     .. _cmd-BSCANR: